BaguetteFrog/hello-world/README.md

 # hello-world
 Just a test

-This is a first additiona that is being made to this document
+This is a first addition that is being made to this document